lir-ht/fast-export/plugins/drop/README.md

 The <spec> value can be either

- - a hg hash in the full form (40 hexadecimal characters) to drop a the corresponding changeset, or
+ - a comma-separated list of hg hashes in the full form (40 hexadecimal characters) to drop the corresponding changesets, or

- - a regular expression pattern to drop all matching changesets.
+ - a regular expression pattern to drop all changesets with matching descriptions.